 - Losing your health coverage

-We know that your insurance cancellation letter counts as a qualifying life event, which means it triggered your very own special enrollment period (SEP).
-So you definitely have the option to enroll in a replacement policy.
-But it’s still a window of time you’re restricted to.
-So what does that look like?
+Your insurance cancellation letter may count as a qualifying life event, which means it triggered your very own SEP.
+In this scenario, you may have the option to apply for a replacement policy.
+But it’s still a limited window of time you’re restricted to.

 Details About Your SEP

 Don’t forget to mark your calendar.
-Those mini-deadlines may come and go pretty quickly if you’re not watching for them.
+The 60-day window may come and go pretty quickly if you’re not paying attention.

 Where You Can Turn for Help